 The author challenges several myths about vulnerability, including the idea that it is a weakness.
 She points out that daring greatly requires challenging shame and the gremlins it fills our heads with.
 She has come up with term “gremlin ninja warrior training” to describe how to build shame resilience; this includes recognizing shame, talking about how you feel, and reaching out for help.

 The section on rehumanizing education and work resonated particularly strongly with me, as I have experienced workplace bullying.
-A culture of shame in the workplace may be demonstrated through behaviours such as blaming, gossiping, favouritism, name-calling, and harassment.
+A culture of shame in the workplace may appear in behaviours such as blaming, gossiping, favouritism, name-calling, and harassment.
 It can be even more overt when shame is used as a management tool through the use of “bullying, criticism in front of colleagues, public reprimands, or reward systems that intentionally belittle people.”
 This kind of shaming “crushes our tolerance for vulnerability, thereby killing engagement, innovation, creativity, productivity, and trust.”

-You can find my other book reviews here.
+You can find Brené Brown’s TED Talks here.